SEllersgaard/SEllersgaard.github.io/_posts/2023-03-27-portfolio.md

 $$

 i.e. the estimator is a [telescoping series](https://en.wikipedia.org/wiki/Telescoping_series) effectively determined by the first and last entry.
-For "shorter" histories this can be extremely problematic.
+For "shorter" histories this can be extremely problematic (noisy).

 ### The final frontier?